CS232-Labs/lab1-2023/README.md

 ![](misc/q3.gif)

 ### Grading Policy
-- Full 5 points for <4 2-input logic gates used
+- Full 5 points for <4 2-input logic gates and atmost 1 NOT gate used
 - 3 points for any working solution
 - 0 for any other case